Clinical trial regulatory in Taiwan

 • Out of which, 377 trials underwent the main review process

-• Average of 9.9 days for the main review process
+• An average of 9.9 days for the main review process

 • 1195 subsequent expedited reviews

-• Average of 8 days for the expedited review process
+• An average of 8 days for the expedited review process

 cIRB Approval Process for Multi-Center Clinical Trials